rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="setScale"></a>
 ## *setScale*

 Scales an application.

 ### Events

- No Events.
+No Events

 ### Parameters